ccdschool/fsharpdaybyday/week04/day16/README.md

 1. Set up a library test project in the VS.NET/Xamarin Studio solution.
 2. Add NUnit via Nuget to the test project.
 3. Then set up sample data in the test project.
 Set the properties of the files so they get deployed to the target directory upon compilation.
 See the _sampledata_ folder in the project in Figure 3.
+Or go [here](../../day15/src/loc/loc_tests) for the sources.
 4. Set up your first test like this:

 ```fsharp